NoSloppy/EZ-POV/README.md

 # create_POV_data_files (script)
 Use ProffieOS POV Tools to create Point-Of-View images that show when you swing the blade.
+This script utilizes the existing Makefile in the pov_tools folder.
+Images can be created without this script via command line by typing 'make'.
+Arguments may be provided as 'OPTIONS=--height=N  --length=N --offset=N'

 Under the hood:
 pnmtorle - Converts a full-color image to hex data to be included in the code.
 pgmtorle - Converts a single-color image to hex data to be included in the code.
 pnmwindshieldwiper - Scales the image and bends it so that it will work on a swinging blade.